 Indeed, he used to take the boat from the wooden pier in front of his house to go hunting along the marsh.
-Moreover, it’s here that he bought his first car on 1901 so he could fast reach the close towns of Viareggio, Forte dei Marmi and Lucca.
+Moreover, it’s here that he bought his first car in 1901, so he could fast reach the close towns of Viareggio, Forte Dei Marmi, and Lucca.

-Puccini composed in Torre del Lago some of his main operas, such as Tosca on 1900, Madama Butterfly on 1904, La Fanciulla del West (The Girl of the Golden West) on 1910, La Rondine (The Swallow) on 1917 and Il Trittico on 1918.
+In Torre del Lago, the Maestro Puccini composed some of his main operas, such as Tosca on 1900, Madama Butterfly on 1904, La Fanciulla del West (The Girl of the Golden West) on 1910, La Rondine (The Swallow) on 1917 and Il Trittico on 1918.

-The Puccini Festival
+The Puccini Festival in Torre del Lago

 Poster of the Puccini Festival

-At the Puccini Festival, you can admire the greatest operas of the Master with the performances of important stars contemporary singers as Angela Gheorghiu and Rudy Park under the direction of esteemed directors as Vivien Hewitt or the dear departed Ettore Scola.
+At the Festival Puccini, you have the chance to admire important stars as the contemporary singers Angela Gheorghiu and Rudy Park under the direction of esteemed directors as Vivien Hewitt or the dear departed Ettore Scola.

 The Operas at Puccini Festival

-Puccini worked exclusively on classical music for theatre with the intention to understand and satisfy the taste of his spectators.
+Puccini worked exclusively on classical music for theater with the intention to understand and satisfy the taste of his spectators.
 The public loved him and his operas, while the critics often look at him in a suspicious and hostile way.

 Interest, variety, rapidity, synthesis, depth and many scenic tricks are the basic ingredients of his theater.